Museum of the Western Prairie

 Exhibits in the McMahan Gallery

 Both municipal growth and agricultural development emphasized the need for a large, stable water supply.
 Early successes such as Fullerton Dam on Turkey Creek near Olustee, Oklahoma, were followed by projects on the North Fork of the Red River.
 The Bureau of Reclamation completed Lake Altus in 1947, which irrigates approximately 48,000 acres in Southwest Oklahoma.

-Today the western range of the Wichita Mountains presides over a largely agricultural base in Southwest Oklahoma, although the economy depends heavily on the presence of Altus Air Force Base, activated in 1953.
-In recent decades business has begun to further diversify, with new industry and tourism adding to the development of the area.
+Today the western range of the Wichita Mountains presides over a largely agricultural base in southwest Oklahoma, although the economy depends heavily on the presence of Altus Air Force Base, activated in 1953.
+In recent decades business has begun to diversify, with new industry and tourism adding to the development of the area.